pingan8787/awesome-ai-tools/README.md

 33. [Warmer.Ai](https://warmer.ai/) 👉 Warmer uses AI email personalization to write your email outreach.
 Increase replies, meetings and sales with dynamic personalization.

+34. [Onesta](https://www.onesta.ai/) 👉 Find the best financial advisor based on client reviews and more.
+Search by fee-only, fiduciary, robo advisor, cfa, cpa, retirement planning, and more.

 ## 21. <a name='QA'></a>❓ Q & A

 1. [AI Office Bot](https://aiofficebot.com/) 👉 Generate & Explain formulas with AI on Airtable, Google Sheets, or Excel.
 Also support AI How Tos for Microsoft Office and Creative Suite